Body + Mind is reader-supported. We may earn an affiliate commission when you buy through some of the links on our site.

 This isn’t the time to make life-changing choices about your relationship.
 Give yourself the space to think things through calmly before deciding what comes next.

 Step outside the immediate situation and try to see things from a broader view.
-Talking to trusted friends or even journaling your thoughts can provide new insights into the dynamics of your relationship.
+Talking to trusted friends or journaling your thoughts can provide new insights into the dynamics of your relationship.

 Your email address will only be used to send you our newsletter, and at any time you may unsubscribe.
 For more information, see our Privacy Policy.